AmadeusITGroup/pyapp/docs/config/installation.md

 You may set the `PYAPP_UV_ENABLED` option to `true` or `1` to use [UV](https://github.com/astral-sh/uv) for virtual environment creation and project installation.

+Executable is downloaded from the release section of the repository.

+### Custom repository

+You may use your own GitHub fork/mirror of [UV repository](https://github.com/astral-sh/uv) by setting the `PYAPP_UV_REPOSITORY` option.

 ### Version ### {: #uv-version }

 You may use a specific `X.Y.Z` version by setting the `PYAPP_UV_VERSION` option.